Mamma Mia! (musical): Act I

 On the fictional Greek island of Kalokairi, 20-year-old Sophie is preparing to marry her fiancé, Sky.
-She wants her father to walk her down the aisle ("Prologue") but doesn't know who he is.
-Sophie discovers her mother's old diary and finds entries that describe intimate dates with three men; Sam Carmichael, Bill Austin and Harry Bright ("Honey, Honey").
-Sophie believes one of these men is her father and, three months before her nuptials, sends each an invitation to her wedding, writing in her mother's name, Donna, without letting her unsuspecting mother know.
-All three men accept.
+She wants her father to walk her down the aisle but does not know his identity ("Prologue").
+She discovers her mother Donna's diary and finds old entries that describe dates with three possible fathers: an American architect named Sam Carmichael, an Australian writer and adventurer named Bill Austin, and a British banker named Harry Bright.
+She sends each an invitation to her wedding without telling Donna.
+All three men accept ("Honey, Honey").

-Donna begins receiving guests at her taverna.
-The first to arrive are her long-time best friends, Tanya, a rich woman who has been married and divorced three times, and Rosie, an unmarried, carefree woman.
+Donna reunites with her long-time best friends, Tanya, a rich woman who has been married and divorced thrice, and Rosie, an unmarried and carefree woman, at her taverna.
 The trio used to comprise a girl group called "Donna and the Dynamos".
-The three women catch up and talk about their lives.
 Donna laments about the struggles of running the taverna singlehandedly ("Money, Money, Money").

-Later that day, Sophie's three possible fathers arrive: Sam (an American architect), Harry (a British banker), and Bill (an Australian writer and adventurer).
-Sophie convinces them not to tell Donna that she invited them ("Thank You for the Music").
-Donna is surprised to see her ex-lovers ("Mamma Mia") and leaves in tears.
-Donna, crying, explains to Tanya and Rosie the situation, and they cheer her up ("Chiquitita").
-Tanya and Rosie try to convince Donna that she can still be the girl she once was ("Dancing Queen").
+Later that day, Sam, Bill, and Harry arrive at the island.
+They meet Sophie who convinces them not to tell Donna that she had invited them ("Thank You for the Music").
+Donna is astonished to see her ex-lovers and runs off in tears ("Mamma Mia").
+Tanya and Rosie attempt to comfort Donna ("Chiquitita"), and convince her that she can still be the girl she once was ("Dancing Queen").

-Sophie had hoped she would know her father the moment she saw him but is now only confused.
-She tries to tell her fiancé, Sky, how she feels without confessing what she has done.
-Sky tells her he will be the only man she ever needs, right before his buddies ambush him and take him to their bachelor party ("Lay All Your Love on Me").

-At Sophie's hen party, Donna and the Dynamos don their old costumes and perform a song ("Super Trouper").
+Sophie tells Sky about her confusion regarding her father's real identity, but still does not reveal that she had invited them.
+Sky assures her he will be the only man she ever needs, right before his buddies take him to his bachelor party ("Lay All Your Love on Me").
+At Sophie's bachelorette party, Donna and the Dynamos don their old costumes and perform a song ("Super Trouper").
 Sam, Bill, and Harry accidentally walk in on the party, and the guests persuade them to stay ("Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)").